tesla809/multisig-tutorial/README.md

 ## Project Goal

 We will learn the basics of how to build a MultiSig Wallet.
-Through this process we will understand `Solidity 0.8.13` and above, usages of CALL, DELEGEGATECALL, and other methods.
+Through this process we will understand `Solidity`, usages of CALL, DELEGEGATECALL, and other methods.

+Note: that the original tutorial written in `Solidity 0.5`.
+Some code will need to be double checked and optimized for `0.8.13` and above.
+So, first we will write in `Solidity 0.5`, then update to `0.8.13 to 0.8.19` to understand major differences.

 Later, we will learn about Account Abstraction, and learn about it an applied manner by extending our wallet's capabilities.